NoahLobbe/AutoCollager/README.md

 - [x] Counter to adjust file name for each generation if left on default name
 - [x] Checkbox that controls whether the image is automatically opened after generation
 - [x] Make `requirements.txt`
+- [x] Put all widgets into a list so that when a widget is added all the row numbers (for packing) don't need to be changed.
+In fact, make the row numbers based on the objects' position in the list.
+All the packing (using `grid()`) info will be in a parrallel list
+- [ ] Make 2 separate `frame`s, one for the actually frequent interacting widgets, and then the second one is for the customisation/options widgets
 - [ ] Run button instead of automatically running
+- [ ] Change text for file select button to be more descriptive and list acceptable file types
+  - [ ] add file type checking so that won't try to use images that PIL can't
 - [ ] File input list.
 E.g. user can add files one by one if neccessary, which adds a widget with the file name
 - [ ] (Low priority) Figure out how to change task/tool bar icon for program.
 For Version 2.1 using Apple's Automator to run the program does **NOT** allow `tkinter` to change the icon
 - [ ] Make an installer